openhab/openhab-addons/bundles/org.openhab.binding.kostalinverter/README.md

 ### First generation devices (PIKO)

-Tested with Kostal Inverter PIKO but might work with other inverters from kostal too.
+Tested with Kostal Inverter PIKO but might work with other inverters from Kostal too.

 ### Second generation devices (PIKO 10-20, PIKO NEW GENERATION)